 Your donations really make a huge difference in people’s lives.
 Thank you.

-Well, you can find out on Monday 22 March 2021 when we host our fourth LIVE Zoom for donors and supporters to learn more about how your donations are providing emergency relief to children and their families.
+You can hear first hand how things are going on the ground, on Monday 26 July 2021 when we host our sixth LIVE Zoom for donors and supporters to learn more about how your donations are providing emergency relief to children and their families.

 Please join FMN CEO Andrea Nave in conversation with Forget Me Not’s global leadership team: Anju Pun (Nepal); Diptesh Singh (India); and, Patrick Rhuweza (Uganda).

 6.30pm Monday 26 July 2021

 Register now to hear updates about FMNs ongoing response, predicted priorities and plans for recovery.

 Limited registrations are available to ensure productive Q&A.

 This event will be in English and guests will be provided with a link to join the Zoom meeting prior to the event start time of 6.30pm Brisbane, Queensland, Australia.
 Please check your local corresponding time before registering.
 Please also let us know if you can no longer attend, that way we can extend the invitation to another guest on the event waiting list.

 There are still hundreds of children in Nepal, India and Uganda we are feeding, along with their families and extended families.
 We can keep helping because you trust us with your donations.
 Thank you.